 Rarer but more serious side effects, such as pneumonitis and other inflammatory conditions, may also occur.

-Some patients experience side effects that are severe enough that they need to stop taking the immunotheapy treatment.
+Some patients experience side effects that are severe enough that they need to stop taking the immunotherapy treatment.
 In general, based on what has been seen to date, these kinds of treatments are well tolerated by most patients.

 What new immune checkpoint inhibitors are currently being tested?